 IB DP Structure:

-- Must choose one subject from each of 6 groups (Studies in Language, Language Acquisition, Individuals and Societies, Sciences, Mathematics, The Arts)
+- Must choose one subject from each of 6 groups (Studies in Language, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and The Arts — though students may replace Arts with an additional subject from another group)

 - 3 subjects at Higher Level (HL), 3 at Standard Level (SL)